ratankaliani/sp1-vectorx/README.md

 - `/contracts`: The contract's source code and deployment scripts.
 Backwards-compatible with the original VectorX implementation in case we need to upgrade.

+## Demo Contract

+An example contract using SP1 Vector

 ## Run the VectorX Light Client

 Get the genesis parameters for the `VectorX` contract.